 They fought without praise.

-They hoped without proof—
+They hoped without proof

-so that we could live without bondage.
+so we could live without bondage.

 We rise in their name.